VictoriaAutMors/Server-Client/README.md

 In bin folder:
 run in terminal:
 ```
-./client <ip> <port> <key>
+./client <ip> <port>
 ```
-* ip - IP adress of the server.
+* ip - IP adress of the server.and
 * port -  port of the server.

-* key - it's key to encryption.
-All clients should have the same one to work properly
+# RSA Encryption
+RSA (Rivest–Shamir–Adleman) is an algorithm used by modern computers to encrypt and decrypt messages.
+It is an asymmetric cryptographic algorithm.
+Asymmetric means that there are two different keys.
+This is also called public key cryptography, because one of the keys can be given to anyone.
+The other key must be kept private.

+* At start client and server ask for two prime numbers less than 100 to generate private and public keys.

 # Clean: